 Joe Morello was an incredibly skilled jazz drumming legend who became renowned for his technical proficiency in playing unusual rhythmic time signatures.
 He played with a real finesse that helped him to achieve superstar jazz drumming status by emphasizing irregular beats and rhythms through his playing.

-Morello had an incredibly unique approach to the drum set with Brubeck’s compositions.
+Morello had an incredibly unique approach to the jazz drum set with Brubeck’s compositions.
 He held the music together while still showing his creative flair and originality with his unusual syncopations and exciting accents.

 5. Tony Williams (1945-1977)